The Church of Jesus – Offices, Duties and Organization

 24 And let us consider how to stir up one another to love and good works, 25 not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.
 (Hebr 10:24‑25 ESV)

-To encourage (Greek “parakaléō”) is also a duty of the elders (Tit 1:9).
+To encourage and to comfort (Greek “parakaléō”) are also duties of the elders (Tit 1:9).

 5.5 Correcting, refuting opponents